Auroville/av_user_sync/README.md

 AVUserSync is a library that can be installed to sync Auroville user data in your database from two sources, namely, `av_accounts` and `profiles`.

 ## Installation
-Due to security reasons of the users of both sources, It's best to always sync in production or staging and not development.
+Due to security reasons of the users of both sources, It's best to always sync in production or staging and not in development environment.

 This project is available as a [package in hex]().
 In order for this library to only sync in production, you need to install the hex package by adding `av_user_sync` to your list of dependencies in `mix.exs`:
 ```elixir